23.12.2025

 Dr Karol Karnowski

-“Roadmap” papers are prestigious, authoritative reviews authored by researchers invited to define the current state and future direction of their field.
+“Roadmap” papers are prestigious, authoritative reviews authored by researchers invited to define the current status and future directions of their field.
 The contribution from the ICTER team highlights one of the most fundamental yet overlooked parameters of the human eye.

 The pressure that keeps the eye in shape